 The driver resisted arrest, requiring officers to forcibly remove him, the police said.

 The Police Department booked the suspect into the Summit County Jail on 11 charges ranging in seriousness from a second-degree felony to a class C misdemeanor.
-A second-degree felony is punishable by a prison sentence of between one and 15 years and a $10,000 fine upon conviction while a class C misdemeanor is punishable by a jail sentence of up to 90 days and a $750 fine.

 The charges, according to the police, are: